MrRustenLine/FLXCodingTest/README.md

 # Flexera coding test
-This test is to assess your ability to write world class production code that would be included in our Flexera products
+This test is to assess one's ability to write world class production code that would be included in our Flexera products

 ## Problem